mavriq-dev/Teensy-Documentation/FlexIO.md

 ## Shifters
 Shifters form the core data handling components of FlexIO, each providing a versatile 32-bit register that can be configured for various serial and parallel protocols.
 They handle data movement in both directions, can operate multiple bits in parallel across different pins, and support simultaneous operation of multiple shifters.
 Through timer and pin configurations, they can be precisely controlled to implement both standard and custom communication protocols.

+### Parallel Support
+FlexIO supports both serial and parallel data transfer modes.
+In parallel mode, multiple data bits can be transmitted or received simultaneously using multiple pins.
+Key features include:

+- Parallel Width: Configure from 1 to 32 bits per transfer
+- Dedicated Shifters:
+  - SHIFTER0, SHIFTER4: Support parallel transmit
+  - SHIFTER3, SHIFTER7: Support parallel receive
+- Pin Selection: Uses consecutive pins starting from PINSEL
+  - Example: If PINSEL=2 and width=8, uses pins 2-9
+  - Formula: FXIO_D[PINSEL+PWIDTH-1]:FXIO_D[PINSEL]

+Parallel transfers are configured using the PWIDTH field in SHIFTCFG:
+- PWIDTH=0: 1-bit shift (serial mode)
+- PWIDTH=1-3: 4-bit parallel
+- PWIDTH=4-7: 8-bit parallel
+- PWIDTH=8-15: 16-bit parallel

+Note: Non-parallel shifters can only use parallel mode when INSRC=1 (taking input from another shifter).

+The important thing to note is that even though only certain shifters support parallel transfer to/from the pins, ALL of them support parallel transfer from/to neighboring shifter

 ### Pins
 - Output: Direct digital output mode for clean, fast signals with configurable drive strength
 - Open-drain: Pulls pin low when active, floating when inactive.
 Essential for shared buses like I2C where multiple devices drive the same line